Featured On-Demand Webinar: Accelerate Software Compliance With AI Watch Now >>

 Parasoft Jtest automatically correlates test execution data with test coverage data, and identifies which tests need to run, based on the code currently being developed.
 Users save time without having to run unnecessary tests, and teams benefit from immediate feedback during development and after code check-in.

 During the CI process, Parasoft Jtest identifies and runs just the set of tests needed to verify all of the code changes that have been committed since the last baseline build (usually the nightly build), significantly decreasing the amount of time it takes to run CI.
-This allows teams to benefit from a true CI process.
+This allows teams to maintain high velocity by benefiting from a true CI process where code is committed often.

 Test impact analysis goes further with smart analytics across all of your testing techniques.
-Parasoft’s Process Intelligence Engine provides further insights by identifying overall gaps across multiple testing techniques as teams move to functional/manual testing.
+Parasoft DTP provides further insights by identifying overall gaps across multiple testing techniques as teams move to functional/manual testing.